 If you don’t already own a couple of Kobe rookie cards, where have you been for the last 20 years?

 Not only did Kobe have the game, skills, and charisma, but he had that IT factor not unlike Michael Jordan.
 Whatever IT makes them loved and adored by millions of strangers.
-In other words, INVEST IN KOBE NOW!
+In other words, Invest in Kobe “The Black Mamba” Bryant Now.

 A phenom in his early years, Kobe Bryant went on to become an icon in the sport during the latter stages of his time in LA.